Xritrios/github-dashboard-sample/README.md

 ## Deployment

-This project is deployed to Heroku.
-The url is https://github-dashboard-sample.herokuapp.com/
+<del>This project is deployed to Heroku.
+The url is https://github-dashboard-sample.herokuapp.com/</del>